taiman9/Natural-language-processing/README.md

 1. Open the Colab notebook link in the *Tweet_Emotion_recognition.ipynb* file to run the program in Google Colab.
 2. Upload the *templates.zip* and *static.zip* folders given in this repository to the home directory of the Colab notebook opened.
 The *templates.zip* and *static.zip* folders contain the html and css files used to format and create the Flask web app
-3. Run the cells in the Colab notebook.
+3. Run the cells in the Colab notebook opened.